gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Special Blazes already said that what happened ain't her fault.
 Didn't sound like they were gonna lock her up or anythin'."

-Special Leaf coughed and shook his head.
+Special Leaf coughed again and shook his head.
 "That's—that's not it.
 They'll take her.
 They'll take her if they can.
 You mustn't let them…
-Not again…"
+Not this time…"

 His voice trailed off.
 Gumption exchanged a worried look with Maddy.